 Your charging needs will be primarily determined by the distance you travel.
 More distance = more energy = more charging required.

 To help determine your charging schedule, we recommend using our charging calculator which will estimate how long it will take to charge your EV and the cost.
-This may help justify whether the additional investment is needed for faster and smarter charging options.
+This may help justify whether the investment is justified for faster and smarter charging options.
 The average driver (37 km/day) would need to charge for 3 hours per day using a standard 10A socket and portable charger.

 If you decide you need faster charging, the three mains ways to do this include: